-Today, I’m looking at a very, very small part of a larger project.
+Today, I’m looking at a small part of a large project.
 The overall idea is to automate the busywork of my job as much as possible.
-For more details, check here (post not written yet).
 This system needs a way to store data.
 As MPN members, we have Azure credits, and I decided to take MSSQL out for a spin.
 The first step is connecting it to StackStorm, the backbone of the project.
 That’s what I’m going over today.

 These are the steps for integrate an MSSQL server in Azure with a local StackStorm instance.
 At first glance, this seems like it should be trivial.
 Install StackStorm, then install the MSSQL pack.
 The catch is that Azure requires OpenSSL authentication, so the pre-built pack won’t work.
 If you’re here for just the commands, they’re below.
 A more detailed explanation follows.